zerotohero-dev/talks/fluentconf/WORKLOG.md

 ## **Step 001**: Benchmarking a Simple Restify App

-TODO: before that, commit the current state of the containers to their corresponding images.
-TODO: repeat the test: limit bastion to 2 cores, and use a separate core for the service.
+> *Note*
+>
-TODO: make sure that you are not running anything else on your system while you're running your benchmarks.
+> Make sure that you are not running anything else on your system while you’re running your benchmarks.

+> *Note*
+>
+> The test environments should be as identical as possible.
+>
+> The system should **not** be on battery power because Mac OS does crazy cpu deoptimizations to save battery when not connected to the power cord.
+And those optimizations are non-deterministic (to my observation), which can lead in having significantly different results when you run the same test with the same parameters repeatedly.

 Here's what I ran: